adelphi-ed-tech/au-courses/courses/multimedia-studio.md

 #### Design
-The design of the project encompasses the information, interaction, and media design.
+The design of the project encompasses the information, interaction, and visual design.
 Points to consider when evaluating the design:

 -   is the navigation consistent, logical, and easily understood?
 -   does the graphic design engage users?